Part 2 of 5: Satisfying the requirements of a question

 Addressing all of the requirements

 It is very important to attempt to satisfy all of the requirements in the exam.
-Accordingly, you must answer all four questions: the two in Section A and the two in Section B, and you must answer all of the parts of the four questions.
+Accordingly, you must answer all three questions: the Section A question and the two in Section B, and you must answer all of the parts of the three questions.

 The structure of the requirements of a Section A question is different from that of a Section B question.

 The detailed requirements should be seen as a list of tasks, all of which need to be performed.
-You may find it useful to number these tasks so that you can ensure that you address all of them.
+You may find it useful to copy and paste these requirements into the word processor response option and use them to start structuring your answer.
 Where there is a number of tasks within a particular area of the question, some initial thought will be required to determine the time available for each task.
 This requires you to identify the relative size of each of the tasks by thinking about what needs to be done to carry them out.

 Think about the best way of satisfying the requirements and relate your approach to the time available (by reference to the number of marks).
 Work your way through the tasks in an organised and consistent manner.